-(Aside) Which will be to my detriment.

-MALEC And now join hands 1410

-to gladden the soul.

-DON ÁLVARO I kneel at your feet.

-DOÑA CLARA May we join together

-in this eternal bond.

-BOTH Oh, happy fate!
-1415

-As they join hands, the drums of war resound

-ALL What is that?

-MALEC It is the rumble of Spanish drums

-as they come thundering

-through the crags.
+MALEC It is the rumble of Spanish drums as they come thundering through the crags.
 Those are not Moorish drums we hear.
-1420

-DON ÁLVARO The camp is thrown into confusion.

-D. FERNANDO Stop the wedding until we see

-what has caused this uproar!

-DON ÁLVARO Do you not know, sir?

-What could it be, 1425

-except my happiness?
-The sun has barely shone on my good fortune when Spanish arms come to eclipse its pure light.
+1420 ÁLVARO The camp is thrown into confusion.
+FERNANDO Stop the wedding until we see what has caused this uproar! ÁLVARO Do you not know, sir?
+What could it be, except my happiness?
+The sun has barely shone on my good fortune 1425 when Spanish arms come to eclipse its pure light.
 1430

-War drums sound again.
-Enter ALCUZCUZ, carrying saddlebags on his shoulder
+War drums sound again as ALCUZCUZ enters, carrying saddlebags on his shoulder